geminiplanetimager/gpi_pipeline/documentation/usage/primitives.rst

    the initial falloff and readnoise.
 A new dataset will be taken prior to shipping, and new model parameters will be derived prior to commissioning.

+	WARNING: Persistence removal does not (yet) work with COADDED images!

+	The manual_UTEND keyword allows the user to manually set the UTEND keyword in the image that is taken in closest time to the image being reduced.
+This is important because sometimes when changing modes or exposure times quickly, the CAL exit shutter can remain open so light will continue hitting the detector past the UTEND time.
+Users should note that this is generally occurs only for polarimetry snapshots after long spectral sequences (taken in the same band).

  Requires the persistence_model_parameters.fits calibration file.